pyrsia/pyrsia/docs/community/get_involved/good_pr.md

 ## What makes a good Pull Request

 * Link to an issue that has clear description so reviewers know what to expect.
-* Keep the changes small, limit the scope of the PR to make it clear an concise.
+* Keep the changes small, limit the scope of the PR to make it clear and concise.
 * Fill in the PR template to give the most information as possible.
   * Clear title
   * Detailed description